thekovic/doom-libdragon/README.md

 Get a copy of an IWAD of a supported version of DOOM (DOOM 1 shareware version, DOOM 1 registered version, Ultimate DOOM, DOOM 2, Plutonia, TNT).

-Set two variables in the Makefile:
+Two variables need to be set in the Makefile:

-- `IWAD_DIRECTORY` -- the path to the directory that contains your IWAD file
+- `IWAD_DIR` -- Path to the directory that contains your IWAD file.
+By default, `iwads` folder in the repository root is used.

-- `IWAD_PREFIX` -- the actual IWAD filename prefix (one of `doom1` (Shareware version), `doomr` (Registered version), `doom` (Ultimate DOOM), `doom2`, `plutonia`, `tnt` - these are case sensitive.
-Must be lowercase and your WAD filename must be lowercase i.e. `doom2.wad`)
+- `IWAD` -- The actual IWAD file name.
+Options are: `doom1` (Shareware version), `doomr` (Registered version), `doom` (Ultimate DOOM), `doom2`, `plutonia`, `tnt`.
+These names are case sensitive and must be lowercase and your WAD filename must be lowercase (i.e. `doom2.wad`).
+By default, `doom1` is used and the shareware WAD is provided in the repository for convenience.

-And run `make`.
+For example, to build DOOM 2, run `make IWAD=doom2`.

 ## Saving the game (note: feature review needed)

-LibdragonDOOM uses the Controller Pak to save and load your game progress from the Save Game / Load Game menu options.
+DOOM-libdragon uses the Controller Pak to save and load your game progress from the Save Game / Load Game menu options.

 One savegame slot is presented, mapped to a single note on the Controller Pak.